JoeThorpe94/ml-tutorial/README.md

 + Python
 + conda

-### Installing git
+### Installing Git
-In order to interact with this code you will need and installation of git.
-I would recommend also creating a github account github account, though this is optional.
+In order to interact with this code you will need and installation of Git.
+I would recommend also creating a GitHub account github account, though this is optional.

 Git can be installed from [here](https://git-scm.com/downloads).

-You can create a GitHub account [here](https://github.com/signup)
+You can create a GitHub account [here](https://github.com/signup).

 ### Installing Python and conda
 Python is available from [here](https://www.python.org/downloads/), version 3.13 is recommended.

-Anaconda is available from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)
+Anaconda is available from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Both Anaconda and Miniconda are suitable for this tutorial.

 ### Setting up an environment
 Once all of the above is installed open a command line (For example [PowerShell](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for Windows, or  [Terminal](https://support.apple.com/en-gb/guide/terminal/apdb66b5242-0d18-49fc-9c47-a2498b7c91d5/mac) on Mac.)